Kay13051976/Thailand-guiding-light-second/FEATURE.md

    ![User left navbar section](documentation/left-navbar-section.png)

   - Profile Account Button: Redirects users to their account page, where new users can upload their image and enter personal information.
 Existing users can update their image and information as needed.
   ![User profile page image](documentation/user-profile-page.png)

+  - The new user profile page displays a default image until the user updates it with their own.
   ![New User profile page image](documentation/new-user-profile-page.png)

   - Your Connection Button: Redirects users to the Connections page, where the account owner can accept or cancel connection requests, or disconnect from existing connections.
   ![Your connection page image](documentation/your-connection-page.png)

   - Chat button, which redirects the user to the popover chat box(Future improvement).
   - Most Popular Places Button: Redirects users to the Most Popular Places page.
 Here, users can click links to connect with travel agents who support the website.
 Enhancements to this feature are planned for future improvement.
    ![Most popular page1 image](documentation/most-popular-page1.png)
    ![Most popular page2 image](documentation/most-popular-page2.png)